-FAIC received a $75,000 grant from the National Endowment for the Humanities in 2017 to conduct research into Life Cycle Assessment for collecting institutions.
-The project, “Planning a Life Cycle Assessment Library of Preventive Conservation Methods,” will lay the groundwork for an online Life Cycle Assessment (LCA) library and tool that assesses the environmental and human health impact of sustaining a humanities collection.
+FAIC received a $75,000 grant from the National Endowment for the Humanities (NEH) in 2017 to conduct research into Life Cycle Assessment for collecting institutions.
+The project, “Planning a Life Cycle Assessment Library of Preventive Conservation Methods,” laid the groundwork for an online Life Cycle Assessment (LCA) library and tool that assesses the environmental and human health impact of sustaining a humanities collection.
 A follow-up grant from NEH in 2020 is funding further development of the library and tool.
 The current project is a collaboration between FAIC, Northeastern University, and the Pratt Institute, and is led by Sarah Nunberg, Sarah Sutton, Dr. Matthew Eckelman, and Dr. Eric Poiurchot.
 Sarah Sanchez, a doctoral student at Northeastern, has been a key researcher for the project.

 At present, professionals must make too many treatment and collection management choices with little or no information about the potentially harmful impacts of those choices.
 It is difficult to make educated choices among solvents, gels, packing materials, and exhibition and storage approaches because there is so little information comparing materials.
 “Greenwashing” by product manufacturers can be confusing and misleading, with manufacturers randomly labeling products as “green” or “organic.”

 Professionals have nowhere to turn to answer questions such as:

 - When cleaning a surface, one might wonder if a steam-based system using minimal acetone is more sustainable than using only acetone, and consequently larger amounts of the solvent.

 - For packing art, does a system that is actually sustainable, using soft protection made from recyclable material and/or non-petroleum products, exist?